 - If your ankle begins to hurt, stop and rest.

-Your health care provider will give you exercises to strengthen your foot and ankle.
+Your provider will give you exercises to strengthen your foot and ankle.
 Doing these exercises can help prevent future sprains and chronic ankle pain.

 For less severe sprains, you may be able to go back to your normal activities after a few days.
 For more severe sprains, it may take several weeks.

-Talk to your health care provider before returning to more intense sports or work activities.
+Talk to your provider before returning to more intense sports or work activities.

 When to Call the Doctor